-The best TEFL programmes in Thailand | Thaiger
+The best TEFL programmes in Thailand

 Courses Offered:

-The Paid Internships Thailand programme consists of a 3-week TEFL training course on a tropical island, and then a paid teaching job, which could be anywhere in Thailand for 5 months or more.
+The Paid Internships Thailand program consists of a 3-week TEFL training course on a tropical island, and then a paid teaching job, which could be anywhere in Thailand for 5 months or more.

 Qualifications Required: